m0chan/m0chan.github.io/HackTheBox/ValentineHTB.md

 As you can see in the notes.txt screenshot it appears as if the decode/encode application running on the web server handles everything __server-side...__ as well as notes.txt we also discovered `hype_key`.
 Upon opening hype_key we are presented with a `hex` string.
 I used the following [website](http://www.convertstring.com/EncodeDecode/HexDecode) to convert `hex` to `text`.

-Upon succesfully converting the `hex` string I was greeted with an SSH Private Key - Woo!
+Upon successfully converting the `hex` string I was greeted with an SSH Private Key - Woo!
 Maybe I could use this to SSH into Valentine?

 ### Enumeration - SSL